matter-labs/zksync-era/zk_toolbox/README.md

 zk_inception contract-verifier init
 ```

-Select the min version of each and the tool will download the missing binaries.
+Select the minimum version of each compiler, and the tool will download any missing binaries.
+These binaries are necessary to compile contracts, as each contract may require a different compiler version.

 Then, run the contract verifier with: